 How to Sign Up for Medicare

-If you currently receive Social Security benefits, you’ll be automatically enrolled in Medicare Parts A and B when you turn 65.
+If you currently receive Social Security benefits, you’ll be automatically enrolled in Medicare Part A when you turn 65.
+You will need to opt into B, and it will be automatically deducted from your monthly Social Security check.
 However, if you do not receive Social Security benefits, you will need to enroll yourself.
 You can enroll in Original Medicare (Parts A and B) online, by phone, or by visiting your local Social Security office.

 Do you have to sign up for Medicare when you are 65?

 The standard age for Medicare eligibility is 65.
 However, this does not mean you are required to enroll on your 65th birthday.

 If you wish to enroll in Medicare when you become eligible, you can enroll anytime during your initial enrollment period.
 This period begins three months before your 65th birthday and ends three months after.
 If you choose to postpone enrollment, you may be subject to a late-enrollment penalty.
 This can result in a 10% Part B premium increase for every year you were eligible but did not enroll.
 Plus, you will have an additional penalty of 1% the national based Medicare Part D monthly premium for each month you did not enroll in prescription drug coverage.

 Original Medicare consists of Parts A and B. Part A covers inpatient hospital fees, hospice care, and home health services.
 Part B covers doctor services, outpatient care, and physical therapy.
 Most beneficiaries receive Part A for free, but pay a monthly Part B Medicare premium.
 Beyond Original Medicare, there are Parts C and D, Medicare Advantage and prescription drug plans.